 If you would like to report an incident or speak to someone about something that happened and you desire that details of the incident be kept confidential, you should speak with staff members of the Hawk Reach Student Services, and/or off-campus rape crisis resources, who will maintain confidentiality.
+NSU counselors are available to help you free of charge, and can be seen on an emergency basis.

 All inquiries, complaints, and investigations are treated with discretion.
 Information is revealed as law and policy permit.
 However, the identity of the complainant is usually revealed to the person(s) accused of such conduct and any witnesses with consent of the complainant.
-Publicizing information about alleged sex discrimination or retaliation is strictly prohibited and may be considered a violation of NSU policy.
+Publicizing information about alleged sex discrimination or retaliation is strictly prohibited and may be considered a violation of NSU policy and Student Conduct Code.